carpentries-incubator/geospatial-python/_episodes/02-intro-vector-data.md

 * **Lines:** Lines are composed of many (at least 2) points that are connected.
 For instance, a road or a stream may be represented by a line.
-This line is composed of a series of segments, each "bend" in the road or stream represents a vertex that has defined x, y location.
+This line is composed of a series of segments, each "bend" in the road or stream represents a vertex that has a defined x, y location.

 * **Polygons:** A polygon consists of 3 or more vertices that are connected and closed.
 The outlines of survey plot boundaries, lakes, oceans, and states or